 In a process called karyotyping, the pairs of autosomal chromosomes can be ordered, classified and numbered according to their size and the twenty-third pair are the sex chromosomes (XX for females and XY for males).

-Chromosome 1 is the largest human chromosome, made up of around 249 million nucleotide base pairs and representing approximately 8% of the entire DNA within a human cell.
-Research into chromosome 1 has shown that it contains around 4,220 genes and was the last gene to have its DNA sequencing completed by The Human Genome Project, nearly twenty years back.
+Chromosome 1 is the largest human chromosome, made up of around 249 million nucleotide base pairs and representing approximately 8% of the entire DNA content within a human cell.
+Research into chromosome 1 has shown that it contains around 4,220 genes and was the last gene to have its DNA sequencing completed by The Human Genome Project, over thirty years ago.
 The proteins these genes code for perform a variety of essential roles in the body.

 As the largest chromosome, chromosome 1 is the most susceptible to polymorphisms or mutations.
 Polymorphisms are variations of the chromosomal base pairs that are present in at least 1% of the general population.
 Polymorphisms can involve one or more base pairs.
 When they involve single nucleotides, they are termed single nucleotide polymorphisms (SNPs).
 On Chromosome 1, there are an estimated 740,000 SNPs and it is thought that at least 22 loci are polymorphic among the European population.

 A wide range of disorders and abnormalities can therefore be attributed to variations at the loci of chromosome 1.
-More than 350 diseases have been linked to abnormalities in the sequence of chromosome 1 including cancers, mendelian disorders and various developmental and neurological diseases where the causative gene mutations have not yet been identified.
+More than 350 diseases have been linked to abnormalities in the sequence of chromosome 1 including cancers, Mendelian disorders, as well as various developmental and neurological diseases, where the causative gene mutations have not yet been identified.